h4tum/writeups/dhm-2024/pwn/CO-OP_Box/README.md

 ### Getting an arbitrary read primitive

-We can call arbitrary functions in `VBoxDD` by overwriting `pfnConfigRead`.
+We can call arbitrary indirect call targets in `VBoxDD` by overwriting `pfnConfigRead`.
 As mentioned, we can fully control the first argument and the second argument points to an area under our control.
 However, we cannot get the return value as it will be interpreted as an internal error code of VirtualBox.
 Therefore, the return value should optimally be `0`/`VINF_SUCCESS`.

-Our optimal function thus should:
+Our optimal target thus should:
  - not call any other function
  - read a value from an offset to `arg1`
  - write this value to an offset to `arg2`
  - return 0

-`VBoxDD.dll` is pretty big, so there are good chances to find such a function.
+`VBoxDD.dll` is pretty big, so there are good chances to find such a target.
 We used `BinaryNinja` and exported the decompiled code for all functions inside the `VBoxDD.dll` binary.
-Then, via regex search we looked for functions that fulfilled the following properties and found the following function:
+Then, via regex search we looked for functions that fulfilled the following properties and found the following function (which is also an indirect call target):

 ```cpp
 18006a3f0  int64_t sub_18006a3f0(void* arg1, int64_t arg2)